DanielTal87/DoToList/README.md

 ## Description
 The Web Application allows:
-- the private end user can manage his personal todo list
+- the private end user to manage his personal todo list
 - new users to register/login and logout
 -  the users to add/delete/update todo list items as well as to get a complete list of all todo list items